JakeSteam/blog-fiction/_drafts/shared.md

 ### Friday

-* A & B stay aligned, C & D zero alignment (besides subtexts)
+* A & B stay aligned, D also falls into line.

 ### Saturday

-* A & B lose alignment, A & D somewhat alignment
+* A & B lose some alignment, B & D keep it

 ### Sunday